open-pioneer/trails-openlayers-base-packages/src/packages/editing/README.md

 ### Watch editing workflow states

 During an editing workflow different state can occur.
-Retrieve the current state with `workflow.getState()`.
+Retrieve the current state by calling `getState` method on the workflow.

-Watch editing states with `on()`.
+Alternatively, the state can be watched using `on()`.

 Example: